Chivido 2024: Nigerians excited about seeing Chris Brown at Davido's wedding

 Ahead of Davido and Chioma’s talk-of-the-town wedding on June 25, 2024, many Nigerians stormed social media to wonder about the US singer.

-Recall that in September 2019, Legit.ng reported on how Davido announced that Chris Brown would be one of his groomsmen at his traditional wedding ceremony.
+Recall that in September 2019, Legit.ng reported on Davido's announcement that Chris Brown would be one of his groomsmen at his traditional wedding ceremony.

 With the Chivido wedding being only a few hours away and Nigerians knowing the great relationship between Davido and Chris Brown, many of them stormed social media to express excitement over the American star’s possible presence at the occasion.